-The shop is open Monday to Friday from 8.30 to 13.00 am and 14.00 to 15.30.
+The shop is open Monday to Friday from 8h30 to 13h00 and 14h00 to 15h30.
 Queries can be sent to itshop@ru.ac.za.

 COUNSELLING CENTRE

 The Student Counselling Centre (top floor of the Bantu Stephen Biko Building) provides a professional, free service to all Rhodes University students experiencing psychological problems.
 The Counselling Centre operates from a holistic wellness model and supports students in terms of their physical, academic, social emotional and spiritual functioning.